genwakan/genwakan.github.io/seminar.md

 - All participants are required to complete and sign [**AGREEMENT AND RELEASE FROM LIABILITY**](https://genwakan.github.io/Seminar_Liability_2023.pdf).
 Please email completed form to [alameda.iaido@gmail.com](mailto:alameda.iaido@gmail.com).

 ### Payment:
-- to save everyone's time at the seminar, if at all ppossible, please pay before the seminar by any of the following methods: Zelle (alameda.iaido@gmail.com), PayPal (alameda.iaido@gmail.com), Venmo (alameda.iaido@gmail.com) **Important: when using PayPal or Venmo, please use send money "For frineds and family" and NOT payment for purchases!!!**
+- to save everyone's time at the seminar, if at all ppossible, please pay before the seminar by any of the following methods: Zelle (alameda.iaido@gmail.com), [PayPal](https://paypal.me/mikhailfaiguenblat), Venmo (alameda.iaido@gmail.com) **Important: when using PayPal or Venmo, please use send money "For frineds and family" and NOT payment for purchases!!!**
 - If you can't send your payment by any of the above methods, you can pay at the seminar by cash (USD).

 **If you have any questions, please send an email to [alameda.iaido@gmail.com](mailto:alameda.iaido@gmail.com)**